JoergFranke/ADNC/README.md

 ### Plots

-To plot a function plot of the bAbI task -> t.b.a.
+To plot a function plot of the bAbI task choose pre-trained model e.g. `adnc` and run:

 `python scripts/plot_function_babi_task.py`

+Possible models are `dnc`, `adnc`, `biadnc` on bAbi Task 1 and `biadnc-all`, `biadnc-aug16-all` for all bAbI tasks with or without augmentation of task 16.